CartoDB/airship/packages/bridge/src/vl/histogram/README.md

 `readOnly` is a boolean to specify whether this widget should filter or not.
-`nBuckets` is a number to specify the number of buckets the histogram should have `bucketRanges` is an array of pairs of numbers, which lets you specify the bucket ranges by hand `totals` will use a VL GlobalHistogram expression to display the totals as background bars on the widget
+`nBuckets` is a number to specify the number of buckets the histogram should have `bucketRanges` is an array of pairs of numbers, which lets you specify the bucket ranges by hand `totals` will use a VL sampleHistogram expression to display the totals as background bars on the widget

-**It is highly recommended** that you use bucketRanges when you specify `readOnly: false`, because of how the filtering works, or `totals`, which will internally set `bucketRanges` to the ones generate via the VL GlobalHistogram
+**It is highly recommended** that you use bucketRanges when you specify `readOnly: false`, because of how the filtering works, or `totals`, which will internally set `bucketRanges` to the ones generate via the VL sampleHistogram

 If both `nBuckets` and `bucketRanges` are provided, `nBuckets` will be ignored, and the number of buckets will be the length of `bucketRanges`